stefcoetzee/colorie/_posts/2021-03-04-rails-devise-sign-in-landing-page.md

 At this point, after logging in the root route spirals into an infinite redirect, which obviously doesn’t resolve.
 This bit tripped me up for a second (or two).
 Enter Stack Overflow.
-I happened upon [this page](https://stackoverflow.com/questions/4954876/setting-devise-login-to-be-root-page) first, which has the same problem we’re stuck on.
+I happened upon [this question](https://stackoverflow.com/questions/4954876/setting-devise-login-to-be-root-page) first, which has the same problem we’re stuck on.
 No bueno.
-Thanks to the kindness of user Jngai1297, we could click through to [this page](https://stackoverflow.com/questions/19855866/how-to-set-devise-sign-in-page-as-root-page-in-rails), where Rajdeep Singh lands the finish blow on our formidable foe.
+Thanks to the kindness of user Jngai1297, we could click through to [this answer](https://stackoverflow.com/questions/19855866/how-to-set-devise-sign-in-page-as-root-page-in-rails), where Rajdeep Singh lands the finishing blow on our infinite-redirect foe.
-It turns out we have another adjustment to make to `ApplicationController`:
+Turns out we have another adjustment to make to `ApplicationController`:

 ```ruby
 # app/controllers/application_controller.rb